 CRM is therefore one of the most important sources for management across the board.
 It is the go-to system from which you can deduce what revenue the organization can expect in the future.
 In addition to KPIs such as revenue and return, the order value of the pipeline is one of the most important indicators of the success of the organization.

 As with all software packages, the well-known law applies to CRM software: garbage in, garbage out.
 Database integrity and topicality, therefore, remain a continuous point of attention.

 How do you select a CRM system?

-As the world of CRM software has grown (and continues to grow), it can be difficult to select the right system for your business.
-You make a good CRM package selection as you do with other software: based on a package of wishes and requirements and a framework of budget, planning, type of organization, preference for technology, the current software architecture (other systems that are already in use are) and other wishes.
+As the world of Customer Relationship Management software has grown (and continues to grow), it can be difficult to select the right system for your business.
+You make a good software selection: based on a package of wishes and requirements and a framework of the budget, planning, type of organization, preference for technology, the current software architecture (other systems that are already in use), and other wishes.